rvaughan/AdventOfCode2017/2022/day_10/README.md

 Situations like this must be why the Elves prioritized getting the communication system on your handheld device working.
 You pull it out of your pack, but the amount of water slowly draining from a big crack in its screen tells you it probably won't be of much immediate use.

 **Unless**, that is, you can design a replacement for the device's video system!
-It seems to be some kind of [cathode-ray tube](https://en.wikipedia.org/wiki/Cathode-ray_tube) screen and simple CPU that are both driven by a precise clock circuit.
-The clock circuit ticks at a constant rate; each tick is called a cycle.
+It seems to be some kind of [cathode-ray tube](https://en.wikipedia.org/wiki/Cathode-ray_tube) screen and simple CPU that are both driven by a precise **clock circuit**.
+The clock circuit ticks at a constant rate; each tick is called a **cycle**.

 Start by figuring out the signal being sent by the CPU.
 The CPU has a single register, ```X```, which starts with the value ```1```.
 It supports only two instructions: